youjungkoo/harren7.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Welcome to my personal website!
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is YouJung Koo.
+I am currently a undegradaute student at the Electronic Engineering department, Hanyang Univeristy.

-- I rock a great mustache
-- I'm extremely loyal to my family
+My Interests is :

+- Applying data
+- Designing an efficient algorithm

 What else do you need?